PartyGaming

 PartyGaming plc was a network of gambling sites operated by Ruth Parasol in the Caribbean.
 Founded in 1997, the network eventually operated under an umbrella company called iGlobalMedia, which then changed its name to PartyGaming.
 PartyGaming's flagship site, PartyPoker.com, was launched in 2001.
-Its primary shareholders were Parasol, Group Operations Director Anurag Dikshit, Marketing Director Vikrant Bhargava (who joined the company in 1998 and 1999, respectively), and Russ DeLeon (Parasol's ex-husband, Harvard attorney and serial entrepreneur).
+Its primary shareholders were Parasol, Group Operations Director Anurag Dikshit, Marketing Director Vikrant Bhargava (who joined the company in 1998 and 1999, respectively), and Russ DeLeon.

 The company merged with bwin Interactive Entertainment in March 2011 to form Bwin.Party Digital Entertainment.

 History

 In the 1990s, Las Vegas consultant and actuary Michael Shackleford ran a computer trial of the first blackjack and roulette games offered by the company.
 Shackleford stated that the "results clearly showed they (the games) weren't fair".
 Ruth Parasol's spokesman Jon Mendelsohn acknowledged that the chances had "tipped too much toward the house", but attributed the problems to "software flaws", not rigging.
 It led to the development of their own proprietary software rather than using external platforms.